 In September 2020, the NRC approved NuScale's 50 MWe initial design, which means that customers can move forward with plans to develop NuScale power plants.
 A plant can contain up to twelve modules, but some customers may opt for a smaller number of modules.
 The rulemaking went into effect in February 2023.

 Additionally, NuScale has amended their original design to have their modules produce 77 MWe and is seeking regulatory approval of the modification.
-An application for the 77MWe design was submitted in December 2022.
-NuScale is also currently in Phase 2 in Canada's Nuclear Safety Commission's Vendor Design Review (VDR) process.
+An application for the 77MWe design was submitted in January 2023.